In this article, we will learn something basics about internetworking in the computer network.

-Starting with a look at figure 1.1, you get a picture of a basic LAN network that’s connected together using a hub.
+Starting with a look at the picture below, you get a picture of a basic LAN network that’s connected together using a hub.
 This network is actually one collision domain and one broadcast domain but no worries if you have no idea what this means because I’m going to talk about both collision and broadcast domains so much throughout this whole chapter, you will probably even dream about them!

 Great, but how does Yogi get Ravi’s MAC address since Yogi knows only Ravi’s name and doesn’t even have her IP address yet?
 Yogi is going to start with name resolution (hostname to IP address resolution), something that’s usually accomplished using domain name service (DNS).
 And of note, if there two are on the same LAN, Yogi can just broadcast to Ravi asking her for the information (no DNS needed) welcome to Microsoft Windows (Vista included)!
 Here’s an output from a network analyzer depicting a simple name resolution process from Yogi to Ravi:

 Time source destination protocol info 53.892794 192.168.0.2 192.168.0.255 NBNS Name query NB Ravi<00>

 As I already mentioned, since the two hosts are on a local LAN, windows (Yogi) will just broadcast to resolve the name Ravi (the destination 192.168.0.255 is a broadcast address).
 Let’s take a look at the rest of the information: